ratheesh-pai/weblogic/webcenter-content/wcc-ma-vbcs/config-wcc-fa/config-wcc-fa.md

     </copy>
     ```

-    **Note**: It will create the DNS record but it might take a couple of hours before the host URL can be used.
+    **Note**: It will create the DNS record, but it might take a couple of hours before the host URL can be used.

 14. The script will output the nameserver hosts corresponding to the DNS record.
 To register the external domain, you will need to add the nameserver hosts to your domain registrar.